Waves-rgb/StfuBot/README.md

 To get the bot to join your voice channel and start listening to people and disconnecting them, simply type `stfu!listen` into any channel the bot can see.
 </p>

-<p style="font-size: 10px">i really need to improve this readme lmao but its like 4 am</p>
+<p align="center" style="font-size: 10px">i really need to improve this readme lmao but its like 4 am</p>